 There are two main varieties of schefflera:

-- S. actinophylla: The most common schefflera, with oval leaves up to 10 inches long growing from a central stalk
+- S. actinophylla: The most common schefflera, oval leaves up to 10 inches long grow from a central stalk.

-- S. arboricola: A smaller version, with one to two-inch leaves that grow in tight clusters; a variegated variety of this plant, with creamy blotches on its leaves, is popular in home gardens
+- S. arboricola: This smaller version, popular in home gardens, has one to two-inch leaves that grow in tight clusters; it is a variegated variety of this plant, with creamy blotches on its leaves.